TobiasPSP/doneland_sources/Tools/Software/EspHome/Edit Configuration/README.md

 > Programming A ESPHome Device By Describing Its Hardware

-Once you provisioned a new device in *ESPHome*, you are now ready to *program* its microcontroller - without actually writing a single line of code.
+Once you added a new device to *ESPHome Dashboard*, you are now ready to *program* its microcontroller - without actually writing a single line of code.
 Instead, you *describe* your hardware to *ESPHome*.

 Here is the typical workflow: